nestybox/sysbox/README.md

 syscall trapping, and more.
 Due to this, Sysbox requires a fairly recent Linux kernel (see the [supported distros](#supported-distros) below).

-Sysbox was forked from the OCI runc in early 2019, and has undergone significant changes since then.
-It's written in Go, and it is currently composed of three
-components: sysbox-runc, sysbox-fs, and sysbox-mgr.
+Sysbox was forked from the excellent OCI runc in early 2019, and has undergone significant changes since then.
+It's written in Go, and it is currently composed of three components: sysbox-runc, sysbox-fs, and sysbox-mgr.
 More on Sysbox's design can be found in the [Sysbox user guide](docs/user-guide/design.md).

 Sysbox sits below OCI-compatible container managers such as Docker / containerd, allowing you to use these well known tools to deploy the containers.
 No need to